You’re 17 weeks pregnant – almost halfway there!

 17 Weeks Pregnant – Your Baby

-Your care provider will begin listening to his heartbeat at every appointment now.
+Your care provider will begin listening to your baby’s heartbeat at every appointment now.
 You’ll gain great comfort from hearing that little heart beating when you visit.

-Your baby weighs about 167 grams and is about 13 cm long, around the size of an onion.
+Your baby at 17 weeks weighs about 167 grams and is about 13 cm long, around the size of an onion.